Fred West: Murders

 Three months after the Wests' assault trial, the couple committed their first known murder.
 The victim was a 19-year-old named Lynda Gough, with whom Fred and Rose became acquainted through a male lodger in early 1973.
 Gough regularly visited Cromwell Street, and engaged in affairs with two male lodgers.
 On 19 April, she moved into their home on Cromwell Street.
 On or about 20 April, other tenants were told that she had been told to leave the household after she had hit one of their children.
 This story was later repeated to Gough's mother when she contacted the Wests to enquire about her daughter's whereabouts.

 When Gough's dismembered body was found, the jaw was completely wrapped in adhesive and surgical tape to silence her screams, and two small tubes had likely been inserted into her nasal cavities to allow breathing.
 Long sections of string and sections of knotted fabric were also discovered with her remains.
 Gough had likely been suspended from holes carved into the wooden beams supporting the ceiling of the cellar Fred later admitted he had devised for the purpose of suspending his victims' bodies, and likely died of either strangulation or suffocation.
 Her dismembered body, missing five cervical vertebrae, the patellae and numerous finger bones, was buried in an inspection pit beneath the garage.

 From their later investigations, police and forensic experts concluded all the victims found in the cellar at 25 Cromwell Street had been murdered in this location, and that, like Gough, each had been dismembered in this location.
 Five victims were murdered and buried in the cellar at Cromwell Street between November 1973 and April 1975.
 The first of these victims, 15-year-old Carol Ann Cooper, was abducted on 10 November 1973.
 Cooper lived in the Pines Children's Home in Worcester, and was abducted after spending the evening at a cinema with her boyfriend.
 She had been waiting for a bus in Warndon when she vanished, and was likely dragged into Fred's car, where her face was bound with surgical tape and her arms bound with braiding cloth before she was driven to Cromwell Street.
 At the Wests' address, Cooper was suspended from the wooden beams of the cellar ceiling before her abuse and murder.
-As had been the case with Lynda, Cooper died from strangulation or asphyxiation, before her body was dismembered and buried in a shallow, cubical grave in the cellar.
+As had been the case with Lynda, Cooper died from strangulation or asphyxiation, before her body was dismembered and buried in a shallow, cubic grave in the cellar.

 Over the following 17 months, four further victims between the ages of 15 and 21 suffered a similar fate to that endured by Gough and Cooper, although the disarticulation conducted upon each successive victim, plus the paraphernalia discovered in each shallow grave, suggests each victim was likely subjected to greater abuse and torture than those previously murdered.